 Friends or family can participate in your charitable giving efforts as secondary donor-advisors.
 You determine which privileges each person should enjoy.

-If no joint donor-advisor, successor, or beneficiary organization is named, account assets may be transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
+Please note: If no joint donor-advisor, successor, or beneficiary organization is named, account assets may be transferred to The T. Rowe Price Program for Charitable Giving General Giving Fund upon your death.
 The Program's General Giving Fund is used to make grants according to the Program's guidelines.
-Grants using assets from the General Giving Fund are determined by the Program's Board of Directors.